int128/rerun-workflows-action/README.md

 ## Specification

-This action finds the failed workflow runs by the given event name and commit SHA.
+This action finds the failed workflow runs on the target event and commit.

+For example, there are the following workflow runs on the target commit,

+- :white_check_mark: `microservice1-test`
+- :x: `microservice2-test`
+- :white_check_mark: `microservice3-test`
+- :x: `microservice4-test`
+- :white_check_mark: `microservice5-test`

+this action reruns `microservice2-test` and `microservice4-test`.

 ### Inputs